-Policy: All facilities will develop and implement a system according to which ICE detainees are classified.
-The classification system will ensure that each detainee is placed in the appropriate category, physically separated from detainees in other categories from detainees in other categories , r Components Y N NA Remarks The facility has a system for classifying detainees.
-In CDFs and IGSAs, an Objective Classification System or similar is used. \boxtimes The facility classification system includes: Classifying detainees upon arrival.
+CLASSIFICATION SYSTEM Policy: All facilities will develop and implement a system according to which ICE detainees are classified.
+The classification system will ensure that each detainee is placed in the appropriate category, physically separated from detainees in other categories.
+Components Y N NA Remarks The facility has a system for classifying detainees.
+In CDFs and IGSAs, an Objective Classification System or similar is used.
+Classifies 1-8.
+1 high, 8 low The facility classification system includes: Classifying detainees upon arrival.
 Separating individuals who cannot be classified upon arrival from the general population.
-The first-line supervisor or designated classification specialist reviewing every classification decision. ⊠ The intake/processing officer reviews work-folders, A-files, etc., to identify and classify each new arrival. Ø Staff use only information that is factual, and reliable to determine classification assignments.
-Opinions and unsubstantiated/ unconfirmed reports may be filed but are not used to score detainees classifications. \boxtimes Housing assignments are based on classification- level. \boxtimes A detainee's classification-level does not affect his/her recreation opportunities.
-Detainees recreate with persons of similar classification designations. \boxtimes Detainee work assignments are based upon classification designations. \boxtimes The classification process includes reassessment/reclassification.
-At IGSA's, detainees may request reassessment 60 days after arrival. × Procedures exist for a detainee to appeal their classification assignment.
-Only a designated supervisor or classification specialist has the authority to reduce a classification-level on appeal. × · Classification appeals are resolved within five business days and detainees are notified of the outcome within 10 business days.
-Classification designations may be appealed to a higher authority such as the Warden or equivalent. × The Detainee Handbook or equivalent for IGSAs explains the classification levels, with the conditions and restrictions applicable to each. × ⊠ Acceptable ☐ Deficient ☐ At-R lisk Repeat Finding
+The first-line supervisor or designated classification specialist reviewing every classification decision.
+The intake/processing officer reviews work-folders, A- files, etc., to identify and classify each new arrival. \boxtimes Staff use only information that is factual, and reliable to determine classification assignments.
+Opinions and unsubstantiated/ unconfirmed reports may be filed but are not used to score detainees classifications.
+Housing assignments are based on classification- level. low, min, max, 1 or 2 man cells A detainee's classification-level does not affect his/her recreation opportunities.
+Detainees recreate with persons of similar classification designations.
+Detainee work assignments are based upon classification designations.
+DHS detainees not permitted to work The classification process includes reassessment/reclassification.
+At IGSA's, detainees may request reassessment 60 days after arrival.
+Procedures exist for a detainee to appeal their classification assignment.
+Only a designated supervisor or classification specialist has the authority to reduce a classification-level on appeal.
+Classification appeals are resolved within five business days and detainees are notified of the outcome within 10 business days.
+Classification designations may be appealed to a higher authority such as the Warden or equivalent. \boxtimes The Detainee Handbook or equivalent for IGSAs explains the classification levels, with the conditions and restrictions applicable to each.
+See copy Acceptable Deficient At-Risk Repeat Finding